BonsaiDen/JavaScript-Garden/doc/en/object/hasownproperty.md

     foo.hasOwnProperty('bar'); // always returns false

-    // Use another hasOwnProperty and call it with 'this' set to foo {}.hasOwnProperty.call(foo, 'bar'); // true
+    // Use another Object's hasOwnProperty and call it with 'this' set to foo ({}).hasOwnProperty.call(foo, 'bar'); // true

 ### In Conclusion